pro-tailwind/workshop-gymnastics-companion-site/README.md

-# Pro Tailwind: Exctracting Reusable UI Components
+# Pro Tailwind: Advanced CSS Gymnastics with Tailwind

 The Pro Tailwind Advanced Gymnastics is a series of CSS deep dives into some of the most interesting parts of the Booking UI application.